-One of the most important gear you’ll own as a climber is climbing rope.
-The piece of equipment that keeps you from decking when you fall and brings you to the safety of solid ground when abseiling.
+Is important to learn how to extend the lifespan of your rope.
+Climbing rope is one of the most expensive gear you’ll own as a climber.
+It is the one piece of equipment that keeps you from decking when you fall and brings you to the safety of solid ground when abseiling.

 Knowing how to maintain and care for your rope can help to save you lots of money.